-Each room is built for single-, double-, or triple-occupancy and features a private bathroom, large closet space, and high ceilings.
 Each room is furnished with beds, desks, desk chairs, dressers, and a built-in storage/counter facility.
-The building houses a classroom, computer lab, study lounges on each floor, laundry facilities, a kitchen, and a large TV lounge.
+Rooms are not furnished with refrigerators and microwaves, and students are expected to bring their own.
+The building houses a classroom, study lounges on each floor, laundry facilities, a common kitchen on the first floor, and a large TV lounge.

-All students living in Leo Goodwin Sr. Hall, regardless of credit hours, must purchase a mandatory declining balance plan.
+All undergraduate students living in Leo Goodwin Sr. Residence Hall, regardless of credit hours, must purchase a mandatory declining balance plan.
 The minimum amount a resident can apply to their NSU ID card for the declining balance plan is \$1,300 per semester.
-Residents who choose to apply additional funds to their cards, are able to do so at any time by going to the NSU Campus Card Office in the University Center.
+Residents who choose to apply additional funds to their cards are able to do so at any time.
 If a balance exists on a resident's declining balance plan at the end of the fall semester, the resident's funds will roll over to the winter semester.
 Once the winter semester has ended, the remaining balance will no longer be available to the resident.

-The Commons
+The Commons Residence Hall

-The Commons, the newest residence hall, opened in August 2007 and houses undergraduate and graduate students.
-This state-of-the-art living and learning community includes 525 beds, classroom and meeting space, 16 community living rooms, 16 study rooms, and plenty of indoor and outdoor common space.
-The 16 community living rooms will have comfortable furnishings that will create unique spaces for students and groups to conduct study sessions or group meetings or to congregate with friends.
+The Commons Residence Hall opened in August 2007.
+This state-of-the-art living and learning community includes 501 beds, classroom and meeting space, 16 community living rooms, 16 study rooms, and plenty of indoor and outdoor common space.
+The 16 community living rooms have comfortable furnishings that create unique spaces for students and groups to conduct study sessions or group meetings or to congregate with friends.
 The Office of Residential Life and Housing is located in The Commons.

 The Commons is unique and dynamic for the inclusion of incorporating communities within a community.
-Twelve of the sixteen communities will be reserved for returning and incoming residents.
+Twelve of the sixteen communities are reserved for returning and incoming residents.
 The other communities (listed below) will be based upon themes and/or academic initiatives.

-- 1. Leadership Development (LEAD Community)

-- 2. Quiet Community (Quiet Corridor)
+- 1. Razor's Edge Leadership Program - 2.
+Quiet Community (Quiet Corridor)

-- 3. Greek Life (Greek Village)
+3. Greek Life (Greek Village)

 All undergraduate students living in The Commons, regardless of credit hours, must purchase a mandatory declining balance plan.
 The minimum amount a resident can apply to their NSU ID card for the declining balance plan is \$1,300 per semester.
-Residents who choose to apply additional funds to their cards, are able to do so at any time by going to the NSU Campus Card Office in the University Center.
+Residents who choose to apply additional funds to their cards, are able to do so at any time.
 If a balance exists on a resident's declining balance plan at the end of the fall semester, the resident's funds will roll over to the winter semester.
 Once the winter semester has ended, the remaining balance will no longer be available to the resident.

-Founders, Farquhar, and Vettel Halls
+Founders, Farquhar, and Vettel Residence Halls

-These residence hall facilities will house approximately 50 upper-division undergraduate residents each during the academic year.
-The oldest of NSU's residence halls, each building has recently undergone major renovations that included new doors, tile, paint, kitchens, and appliances.
-Each apartment is furnished and features single, double, and triple options; a kitchen with a full refrigerator and stove; a private bathroom; and a living room.
+These residence halls each house approximately 55 upper-division undergraduate residents (juniors and seniors) with 60-120 credits throughout the academic year.
+Each apartment is furnished and features single and double options; a kitchen with a full refrigerator and stove; a private bathroom; and a living room.